EmuDeck/emudeck.github.io/docs/emulators/steamos/yuzu.md

 Some games will take additional setup, requiring mods or an extensive alteration of settings.
 The EmuDeck Community Creations page collects these configurations in one centralized location.

-You can submit or view special game configurations here: https://github.com/dragoonDorise/EmuDeck/wiki/community-creations#yuzu-nintendo-switch
+You can submit or view special game configurations here: [Special Game Configurations](../../other/steamos/community-creations.md#yuzu-nintendo-switch)

 **Current List of Special Game Configurations**